MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 > - View our [preview terms](https://powerplatform.microsoft.com/en-us/legaldocs/supp-powerplatform-preview/).
 > - This capability is only available in United States region.
 > - This capability might be subject to usage limits or capacity throttling.

-## Understand AI prompts

-This section describes the two types of prompts: custom and prebuilt.

 ### Custom prompts